sukhik/fybr/src/pages/blog/post9/index.md

 Day Three.

 2pm - Saturday.
 Peel myself out of bed lol.
 I look great!
-My sister brought donuts from a well-known haunt around here.
+My sister brought over donuts from a well-known haunt.
 I open my mouth and pour a milky cup of instant coffee down my throat.
 My grandma and mom are watching Punjabi movies and I'm pretty excited to watch a Hindi film next.

-3pm - I check all my mail that comes here.
+I check all my mail that comes here and do the necessary recyling, shredding and sorting.
+I eat some kadhi, which is a delicious Indian dish.

+11pm - I drank three craft-ish beers earlier from the grocery store.
+Ate dinner with my family.
+I brang my cat over and bought him some food, too.
+We're all chillin. $20

+11:30pm - Hindi Film.

-4pm -
+2am - Finally sleep.